AppOutlet/AppOutlet/README.md

 App Outlet is a Universal application store inspired on the Linux App Store online service.
 It easily allows you to search and download [W.I.P] applications that runs on most Linux distributions.
 It currently works with AppImages, Flatpaks and Snaps.

+![alt text](./src/assets/screenshot.png "App Outlet Screenshot")

 ### Download

-![alt text](./src/assets/screenshot.png "App Outlet Screenshot")

-You can get App Outlet on the following options:
+You can get App Outlet by clicking on the following options:

 [![Debian package](./src/assets/deb.png)](https://appoutlet.herokuapp.com/download/deb)
 [![AppImage](./src/assets/appimage.png)](https://appoutlet.herokuapp.com/download/appimage)